This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Ask your caregiver if you will need to stay in the hospital after your surgery.
+- Ask your healthcare provider if you will need to stay in the hospital after your surgery.
 If you will be able to go home after the surgery, arrange for someone to drive you.
 Do not drive yourself home.

-- Tell your caregiver if you have a blood disorder or have ever had a bleeding problem.
+- Tell your healthcare provider if you have a blood disorder or have ever had a bleeding problem.

-- Tell your caregiver if you are taking any medicine that may cause you to bleed more, such as blood thinners.
+- Tell your healthcare provider if you are taking any medicine that may cause you to bleed more, such as blood thinners.

 - You may need blood or urine tests to check for infection and make sure your body is okay for surgery.
-You may also need an MRI to check your spine before your caregiver places the SCS.
-Ask your caregiver for more information about these and other tests you may need.
+You may also need an MRI to check your spine before your healthcare provider places the SCS.
+Ask your healthcare provider for more information about these and other tests you may need.
 Write down the date, time, and location of each test.

 The night before your surgery: